weejayuk/jump.ios/Docs/Xcode Project Setup.md

 ## Get the Library

-Clone the JUMP for iOS library from GitHub: `git clone git://github.com/janrain/jump.ios.git`
+If you haven't already, clone the JUMP for iOS library from GitHub: `git clone git://github.com/janrain/jump.ios.git`

 **Important**: If you are upgrading from an earlier version of the library, see the `Upgrade Guide.md`.